Garymckn/CorelDRAW-Coupon/README.md

 Testing free trials or Inkscape can guide your choice.

-## **Final Thoughts – Should You Use the CorelDRAW Coupon?**
+## Verified CorelDRAW Coupon Code (2026) Get 72% Discount + Trial

-The CorelDRAW 20% off coupon, **DRAW20**, makes professional graphic design accessible for freelancers, students, and small businesses.
+The CorelDRAW 72% off coupon, **DRAW20**, makes professional graphic design accessible for freelancers, students, and small businesses.
 With robust tools for vector illustration, photo editing, and typography, CorelDRAW Graphics Suite competes with Adobe Illustrator while offering cost-effective options like one-time purchases starting at $103.20 or annual plans at $215.20 after the discount.
 The 15-day free trial, 30-day money-back guarantee, and student discounts up to 75% ensure a low-risk investment.
-Trusted by 100 million users, CorelDRAW delivers creativity and value, and this deal, valid until June 30, 2025, is your chance to save big.
+Trusted by 100 million users, CorelDRAW delivers creativity and value, and this deal, valid until June 30, 2026, is your chance to save big.
 Visit coreldraw.com, apply **DRAW20**, and start designing stunning visuals today.
 Don’t wait—this offer won’t last long!

 ## Frequently Asked Questions